 The type of preschool program and required program standards determine the type of qualifications required for teaching assistants.
 This document provides options that are open to teaching assistants for meeting state and federal requirements.

-Statewide Voluntary Preschool Program for Four-Year-Old Children requires participating school districts to maintain local agreements with Teaching Strategies, Inc. under the GOLD State Service Umbrella Agreement and assess all preschool children with the GOLD online assessment.
+The Statewide Voluntary Preschool Program for Four-Year-Old Children requires participating school districts to maintain local agreements with Teaching Strategies, LLC. under the GOLD State Service Umbrella Agreement and assess all preschool children with the GOLD online assessment.
 This includes any preschool-aged child enrolled by a parent in a district program.

 The Iowa Department of Education does not endorse any one preschool curriculum.
-Commonly used, commercially developed curriculum packages that meet the above criteria include:
+This is a locally determined decision; districts should ensure curriculum meets described criteria.

-Best Practices in Curriculum, Assessment & Program Evaluation
+Best Practices in Curriculum, Assessment, and Program Evaluation

 The National Association of the Education of Young Children (NAEYC) has a Position Statement on Early Childhood Curriculum, Assessment, and Program Evaluation to guide implementers of early care and education programs.